OISF/suricata/doc/userguide/rule-management/rule-profiling.rst

 To start profiling ::

- surictasc -c ruleset-profile-start
+ suricatasc -c ruleset-profile-start

 To stop profiling ::

- surictasc -c ruleset-profile-stop
+ suricatasc -c ruleset-profile-stop

 To dump profiling ::